amirsalarabedini/Persain_RAG/README.md

-# Ayandejo - A Modern RAG System
+# Persain RAG - A Modern Retrieval-Augmented Generation System

 A Retrieval-Augmented Generation (RAG) system built with a Django backend and React frontend.
 The system uses Google's Gemini API for text generation and Cohere for embeddings.